Ptujec/LaunchBar/Writing-Tools/README.md

 <img src="01.jpg" width="848"/>

 Writing Tools[^1] is an action that can help improve your writing, e.g. by checking your spelling, grammar, and punctuation.
-Tools are fully customizable (see below).[^2]
+Tools are fully customizable (see Edit tools).[^2]

 You can mark and send text to the action or have it mark all text automatically.
 The changed text will replace the selection.